- Bur Parsley

 - Move soil that has been contaminated with Bur Chervil.

-- Compost Bur Chervil!
+- DO NOT compost Bur Chervil!

 - It is paramount for mechanical treatment to take place before seed-set, to prevent the formation of a seed bank.